veronicapoda/gossip-rhem/README.md

 This repository contains the code used for the simulation study and empirical application presented in the paper *Hyperevent network modelling of partially observed gossip data*.

 Traditional inferential techniques for relational event models typically rely on fully observed event sequences.
 However, in many real-world networks, events are only partially observed, posing challenges for standard likelihood-based methods.
-In this work, we build on the Relational Hyperevent Model (RHEM) to analyze higher-order interactions, such as gossip involving multiple individuals, within a framework that accommodates partially observed data.

-By extending traditional inferential approaches for RHEM to right-censored interval-time data, we estimate relevant effects in a gossip case study, capturing both linear and smooth components as well as unobserved heterogeneity.
+By extending traditional inferential approaches for RHEM to right-censored interval-time data, we show how flexible and efficient generalized additive models can be used to estimate effects of interest.
 The proposed method is validated through a simulation study.
-Finally, we apply the model to longitudinal survey data from over 40 secondary school communities in Hungary, uncovering the temporal dynamics and social drivers of gossiping behavior, and discussing the gossiping patterns inferred from these data.
+Finally, our analysis of longitudinal survey data from over 40 secondary school communities in Hungary illustrates how a model that accounts for linear, smooth and random effects can identify the social drivers of gossiping, while revealing complex temporal dynamics.